From Childhood Wounds to Spiritual Awakening

 Can we ever find inner peace and happiness on earth?

 The place to start is by looking at our wounds.
 Our wounds – both conscious and unconscious — are calling for our attention.

-Wounds are of two types: The most common are known as psychological wounds.
-Then, there’s what I refer to as the Primordial or First Wound.
-Psychological wounds get nearly 100% of the attention.
+Wounds are of two types: The most common are known as Psychological/emotional wounds.
+These get nearly 100% of the attention.
 So I’ll start with these.

 Behavioral scientists tell us that 95% of the decisions that we make from early childhood onward are made from our subconscious template.
 As adults, although we see ourselves in the driver’s seat convinced we are making all the moves, it’s the ghost of our subconscious who is chauffeuring us through life.

-Here are a few examples of wounding childhood events that get stored in our subconscious and give birth to the ghost in the driver’s seat.
+Here are examples of wounding childhood events that get stored in our subconscious and give birth to the ghost in the driver’s seat.

 Powerlessness Fear and Shame

 As children, we were very vulnerable to anything that made us feel unsafe.
 An unexpected incident could have happened as simple as a parent yelling at a family member.
 Or, being yelled at ourselves for something that we innocently did.
 These seemingly minor events can leave lasting imprints in the body and mind.

 Perhaps you were slapped or beaten for not been able to do something the way an adult thought it should be done.
 Or, you were shamed by repeatedly being called dumb or stupid.